 The Trellis procedure is used in a select group of patients to remove life-threatening deep vein clots that would otherwise be treated with less effective and more invasive techniques, which often require long periods of blood thinning medication.

-Using X-Ray guidance, our doctors place the Trellis catheter through the clot to be treated.
-Balloons are inflated on either side of the clot to localize the treatment.
-Clot busting medication is then delivered through the catheter in the affected vessel and the catheter spins, mixing the “clot busting” drug into the blood clot.
+Using X-Ray guidance, doctors place the Trellis catheter through the clot.
+Next, we inflate balloons on either side of the clot to localize treatment.
+We then deliver clot busting medication through the catheter in the affected vessel and the catheter spins, mixing the “clot busting” drug into the blood clot.
 After about 10 minutes, our doctors may aspirate the drug and the dissolved portion of the deep vein clot through the Trellis catheter.
 From there, a repeat X-Ray study is done to ensure full success of treatment prior to removal of the catheter.

 For more information about deep vein thrombosis, the Trellis procedure, or our surgeons, please contact NYC Surgical Associates, today.